jonaskay/rails-prototyping-template/README.md

 ## About

-This is a [Rails application template](http://guides.rubyonrails.org/rails_application_templates.html) for getting a project (with my choice of tooling) up and running as fast as possible.
+This is a [Rails application template](http://guides.rubyonrails.org/rails_application_templates.html) for getting a project up and running as fast as possible (with my choice of tooling).

 ## Included Libraries